Markdown Syntax

 Block Elements

-- Headings - Use
+- Markdown Headings - Use

-- Blockquotes - Use
+- Markdown Blockquotes - Use

 - Horizontal Rules - Create horizontal lines

-Inline Elements
+Markdown Inline Elements

-- Emphasis - Bold and italic text
+- Markdown Emphasis - Bold and italic text

-- Links - Create hyperlinks
+- Markdown Links - Create hyperlinks

-- Images - Insert images
+- Markdown Images - Insert images

-- Inline Code - Inline code marks
+- Markdown Inline Code - Inline code marks

 Others

-Syntax Example
+Markdown Syntax Example

 Below is an example containing various basic syntax elements: